 Is Melaka Worth Visiting?

-The word on the traveller grapevine is that its main hub, Melaka City, is not really worth it and as a result I heard of many people bypassing the two hour bus journey to the UNESCO World Heritage Site.
-There’s normally good reason why places get that stamp of approval!
-While not a destination you would probably want to spend days in, visiting Malaka for one day (at least) SHOULD be considered.
+The word on the traveller grapevine is that Melaka City is not worth the time and as a result I heard of many people bypassing the easy two-hour bus journey to the UNESCO World Heritage Site.
+While not a destination you would probably want to spend days in, visiting Malaka for one day (at least) should absolutely be considered.